 - A new living environment

 - Arrival of a new person or baby

 A cat will notice if its owner is missing for longer than normal.
 Likewise, cats experience bereavement if a person or animal companion dies.

 Living in a New Home

-Moving home is overwhelming for cats because everything they knew has changed.
+Moving home is overwhelming for cats because everything they know has changed.
 This means that a cat needs to learn everything all over again.

 This is where a cat’s fear of open space comes to the fore.
 Until you unpack, the house will be bare.
 Your cat has lost all preferred hiding places.
-It needs to learn the new lay of the land, and will very nervy until this happens.
+It needs to learn the new lay of the land and will be nervous until this happens.